whortaneto/JSONLangInterpreter/README.md

         }
 }
 ```
-To run that project you just have to do npm install and execute the file app.js via node app.js
+To run this project just runs `npm install socket.io` and execute the app.js file using `node app.js`.

 The project has a built in code editor, when you execute the file app.js the editor can be accessed in the link http://localhost:8080/index.